knpuniversity/javascript/knpu/ep1-basics/immediately-invoked-function-expression.md

 accessible!
 That means that anyone could call any of these functions, even if we don't intend for them to be used outside of the object.

-That's not the end of the world, but it's a bummer!
+That's not the end of the world, but it *is* a bummer!
 Fortunately, by being clever, we *can* create private functions and variables.
-You just need to think different than you would in PHP.
+You just need to think differently than you would in PHP.

 ## Creating a Faux-Private MEthod

 First, create a function at the bottom of this object called `_calculateTotalWeight`.
-Its job will be to handle the total weight calculation logic that's currently inside `updateTotalWeightLifted`, and return it.
-We're doing this *purely* for organization: my intension is that we *only* use this method from inside of this object.
-In other words, I want it to be private!
+Its job will be to handle the total weight calculation logic that's currently inside `updateTotalWeightLifted`.
+We're making this change *purely* for organization: my intention is that we will *only* use this method from inside of this object.
+In other words, ideally, `calculateTotalWeight` would be private!

 But since *everything* is public in JavaScript, a common standard is to prefix methods that should be treated as private with an underscore.
 It's a nice convention, but it doesn't enforce anything.
 Anybody could still call this from outside of the object.

-Back in `updateTotalWeightLifted`, call this method: `this._calculateTotalWeight()`.
+Back in `updateTotalWeightLifted`, call it: `this._calculateTotalWeight()`.

 ## Creating a Private Object